deusx7/deusx7.github.io/index.md

 - **MAIL: ibrahimodunmbaku2@gmail.com**

-Hello, If you're having any issues with my writeups or articles, feel free to send me a DM on Twitter `@deusx_45`.
+If you're having any issues with my writeups or articles, feel free to send me a DM on Twitter `@deusx_45` or discord .
 I'm always here to help.